-One of my favorite aspects of this chewy brownie recipe is that it is so easy to follow and uses only 10 ingredients!
+One of my favorite aspects of this ultimate brownie recipe is that it's so easy to follow and has only 10 ingredients!
 Most of the ingredients can already be found in your home:

 Absolutely!
 Let the brownies cool completely, then top with my favorite brownie frosting.

-Melt the butter, chocolate and cocoa together to intensify the cocoa and chocolate flavor.
+To make chewy brownies melt the butter, chocolate, and cocoa together in the microwave to intensify the cocoa and chocolate flavor.
 I let this mixture cool a bit before mixing it into the other ingredients.

 Meanwhile, beat the sugar, eggs, and vanilla until pale (about 2 to 3 minutes).
 Stir in the cooled chocolate mixture, followed by the dry ingredients.